BigPolarBear1/factorization_v3/README.md

 41.670 QSv3_simd.pyx:734(generate_modulus) note: We'll rework this plus iterating lin co's mod m will nullify this bottleneck </br>
 etc

    So there is definitely something happening that shouldn't be happening.
+I'm almost 100% sure it is indexing into python lists that grow in size as the factor base goes up.
+Because if we for exmple factor a 160-bit number, we can literally half the time it takes by using -base 1000 instead of -base 2000.
+Which doesn't make any sense.